Victoria Azarenka: 2011: Miami Open title, WTA Tour Championships final

 Azarenka was the fourth seed at the French Open.
 She beat Andrea Hlaváčková in the first round, Pauline Parmentier in the second round, 30th seed Roberta Vinci in the third round, and Ekaterina Makarova in the fourth round to reach her fourth career Grand Slam quarterfinal.
 She lost to Li Na in the quarterfinals.
 Azarenka was the fourth seed at Wimbledon.
 She beat 25th seed Daniela Hantuchová in a three-set third-round match, before beating Nadia Petrova.
-She followed that up with an easy victory over Tamira Paszek, advancing to the semifinals of a Grand Slam for the first time.
-Azarenka was beaten by Czech player and eventual champion Petra Kvitová, going down in three sets.
+She followed that up with an easy victory over Tamira Paszek, advancing to the semifinals of a major for the first time.
+Azarenka was beaten by Czech player and eventual champion, Petra Kvitová, going down in three sets.

-Her next tournament was the Bank of the West Classic, where she was the defending champion and top seed.
+Her next tournament was the Stanford Classic, where she was the defending champion and top seed.
 Azarenka was ousted by 124th-ranked Marina Erakovic from New Zealand in the second round.
 Despite her 'horrible match' in singles, Azarenka claimed the doubles title with partner Kirilenko.
 The next tournament Azarenka played was the Rogers Cup, where she was seeded fourth.
 After a bye, Azarenka beat Stéphanie Dubois, María José Martínez Sánchez, and Galina Voskoboeva, before being stopped by Serena Williams in the semifinals.
 Azarenka reached the doubles final with Kirilenko, but the team withdrew citing a hand injury to Azarenka.
 Azarenka pulled out of the Western & Southern Open with the same injury.

 Azarenka's next tournament was the US Open, where she was seeded fourth.
 She made it to the third round, where she was defeated by 28th seed and eventual runner-up Serena Williams.
 Despite the early loss, she reached a new career high of No. 3 in the world.
 Azarenka reached the semifinals of the Pan Pacific Open, losing to eventual champion Agnieszka Radwańska.
 In doing so she qualified for the year-end championships in Istanbul.
 The Belarusian participated in the China Open, the last of the four mandatory events for 2011, as the second seed.
 She defeated Polona Hercog in the second round, after receiving a first-round bye.
 She then withdrew from the tournament, citing a right foot strain.

 Azarenka would win her third title of the year at the Luxembourg Open, defeating Monica Niculescu in the final.
 Azarenka was placed in the White Group at the Tour Championships.
 She beat Samantha Stosur and Li Na in her first two Round Robin matches.
 She secured the move to the semifinals despite her loss in three sets to Marion Bartoli, a substitute for Maria Sharapova.
 She then beat Vera Zvonareva to move to the final where she lost to Petra Kvitová in three sets.